-The car rental industry operates on slim margins and makes up for them by increasing your daily rate in a variety of ways.
+In addition to the particular challenges facing travelers and rental agencies at this point in time, the car rental industry operates on slim margins and makes up for them by increasing your daily rate in a variety of ways.
 Being on holidays, you may be particularly vulnerable to suggestions such as an upgrade to a convertible rather than the economy car you booked when all the costs of your trip were in front of you.
 Likewise, you may not have done enough research before leaving which makes you inclined to purchase unneeded insurance or other services, just to be on the safe side.

 Find a Great Deal on a Rental Car

 - Know your insurance needs before you book.
-First check the credit card with which you will pay for your car rental as it may include insurance coverage.
+First, check the credit card with which you will pay for your car rental as it may include insurance coverage.
 Check the terms and the deductible.
 I had a very positive experience with my Visa card where I had a small accident and the cost was covered, no hassle and no deductible.
 However, if I had been driving a higher class of car I would not have been covered.
 Another option is to be covered by your regular car insurance.
-It may cover your rental car while you're away however your deductible will apply.
+It may cover your rental car while you're away, however your deductible will apply.
 Call your agent or check your insurance agreement.

-How to Keep Your Car Rental Cost Under Control
+How to Keep Your Costs Under Control

 - Ask before you accept the upgrade.
-If you are offered an upgrade ask what it will cost.
+If you are offered an upgrade, ask what it will cost.
 If you ask, the additional cost may be waived if they are upgrading you based on their inventory.
-If you don't ask you could be charged for it.
+If you don't ask, you could be charged for it.
 Always check the rental agreement before you sign to make sure the per diem rate is what you're expecting.

 - Question the need for location-specific insurance.
 Car rental companies will propose additional insurance specific to your destination.
 In Kauai, Hawaii I was offered insurance in case I lost my keys at the beach.
-In Whitehorse, Yukon I was offered insurance in case my windshield was cracked by stone.
+In Whitehorse, Yukon I was offered insurance in case my windshield was cracked by a stone.
 Really?
-In the first case I decided to be careful.
-In the second I knew that my credit card insurance would cover it.
+In the first case, I decided to be careful.
+In the second case, I knew that my credit card insurance would cover it.